AmziLS/AmziProlog/make/README.md

 See the amzi-apls-devdocs project for details on using them to build the system.

-For building on Windows, the Borland bmake.exe utility is included.
+For building on Windows, the GNU gmake.exe utility is included.